-Depth to Water TableThe water table is defined
+Depth to Water Table

 The water table is defined as the distance below the surface at which the ground is saturated with water.
 Depth to water table is represented as a range because it varies due to seasonal changes and precipitation volumes.
 For example, following spring snowmelt, an area with a depth to water table ranging from one foot to three feet is likely to be at or near one-foot depth.